reduxjs/redux/docs/tutorials/essentials/part-6-performance-normalization.md

 ## What's Next?

-The concepts we've covered in this tutorial should be enough to get you started building your own applications using React and Redux.
+The concepts we've covered in this tutorial so far should be enough to get you started building your own applications using React and Redux.
 Now's a great time to try working on a project yourself to solidify these concepts and see how they work in practice.
 If you're not sure what kind of a project to build, see [this list of app project ideas](https://github.com/florinpop17/app-ideas) for some inspiration.

+**Redux Toolkit also includes a powerful data fetching and caching API called "RTK Query"**.
+RTK Query is an optional addon that can completely eliminate the need to write any data fetching logic yourself.
+In [Part 7: RTK Query Basics](./part-7-rtk-query-basics.md), you'll learn what RTK Query is, what problems it solves, and how to use it to fetch and use cached data in your application.

 The Redux Essentials tutorial focused on "how to use Redux correctly", rather than "how it works" or "why it works this way".
 In particular, Redux Toolkit is a higher-level set of abstractions and utilities, and it's helpful to understand what the abstractions in RTK are actually doing for you.
 Reading through the ["Redux Fundamentals" tutorial](../fundamentals/part-1-overview.md) will help you understand how to write Redux code "by hand", and why we recommend Redux Toolkit as the default way to write Redux logic.